Japan rescue work continues after deadly landslides, 20 missing-Kyodo - Up News Info

 The floods are a reminder of the natural disasters – including earthquakes, volcanoes and tsunami – that plague Japan, where the capital Tokyo is to host the summer Olympics starting this month.

-Some 700 people from the Shizuoka prefectural police, firefighters and Japan’s military resumed their search and rescue efforts after dawn, but their operations have been interrupted repeatedly due to a risk of ground loosening and warnings of secondary damage from rain, Kyodo said.
+Some 1,100 people from the Shizuoka prefectural police, firefighters and Japan’s military continued their search and rescue efforts, but their operations have been interrupted repeatedly due to a risk of ground loosening and warnings of secondary damage from rain, Kyodo said.

-In the affected area where intermittent rain continued, about 387 people have been evacuated as of Sunday morning, the news agency said.
+In the affected area where intermittent rain continued, about 387 people have been evacuated as of midday on Sunday, the news agency said.

+Heita Kawakatsu, governor of Shizuoka prefecture, told a news conference that there is a view that the development of residential areas near the disaster-hit area may have reduced the mountain’s ability to retain water and caused the disaster, Kyodo said.

+“The prefecture will examine the causal relationship between the two factors,” Kyodo quoted Kawakatsu as saying.

 The landslides occurred in Atami, home to hot spring resorts on a steep slope into a bay, around 10:30 a.m.
 (0130 GMT) on Saturday.
-The water, mud and debris and is believed to have flowed along a river for about 2 km (1.2 miles) to the sea, local media said.
+The water, mud and debris are believed to have flowed along a river for about 2 km (1.2 miles) to the sea, local media said.

 Local TV aired footage of collapsed and half-submerged houses.
 Social media images showed partially submerged cars and rescue workers wading through waist-high water with a small life raft.
-(Reporting by Yuka Obayashi; Editing by William Mallard)
+(Reporting by Yuka Obayashi; Editing by William Mallard and Ana Nicolaci da Costa)